JanssenProject/jans/docs/janssen-server/auth-server/crypto/key-generation.md

 | jq -r '"published_key_count=\(.keys | length)", (.keys[].kid)'
 ```

-The number of published keys can be lower than the number generated.
-Jans Auth publishes only algorithms enabled and supported by the running configuration and provider.
+The number of published keys can be lower than the number generated. `jans-auth` publishes only algorithms enabled and supported by the running configuration and provider.

 Confirm that every published `kid` exists in the generated JWKS: